externalhost0/Mythril/README.md

 # Mythril Framework
 Mythril is C++20 Vulkan rendering framework for Windows, Linux, and MacOS.
-It aims to provide a easy to setup and use frontfacing API for Vulkan, aswell as some bonus features described below.
+It aims to provide a easy to create and highly abstracted API for Vulkan, aswell as some bonus features described below.

 ### Features:
 * Render Graph implementation.
-* [BARELY] Shader reflection.
+* [KINDA, MIGHT CHANGE] Shader reflection.
 * [NOT YET DONE] Tracy, profiles the rendering logic.
 Learn more about Tracy [here](https://github.com/wolfpld/tracy).